BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py UniprotFinder -i schema_seed/ -t proteinID_Genome.tsv --cpu 10
 ```

-## Step 8: How to identify the allelic profile of the genomes of interest using this cgMLST database for *P. aeruginosa*
+## Step 8: How to identify the allelic profile of your *P. aeruginosa* genomes of interest using this cgMLST scheme?

-In the steps below we are describing all the necessary steps to identify the allelic profile of the genomes of interest using the cgMLST schema.
+In the steps below we describe all the necessary steps to identify the allelic profile of the genomes of interest using this cgMLST scheme.

 ## Step 8.1: Install ChewBBACA and all its dependencies;

-To download ChewBBACA and all its dependencies see the topic: Softwares and Downloads (Main dependencies); Other dependencies (for schema evaluation only):
+To download ChewBBACA and all its dependencies see the topic: Softwares and Downloads (Main dependencies); Other dependencies (for scheme evaluation only):

-## Step 8.2: Download Schema
+## Step 8.2: Download Scheme

-To have access to the cgMLST schema for *P. aeruginosa* it is necessary to download the ```schema_seed/``` folder.
+To have access to the cgMLST scheme for *P. aeruginosa* it is necessary to download the ```schema_seed/``` folder.
 To access this ```schema_seed/``` folder just enter the link (https://drive.google.com/open?id=1WpsmbMC0awZ7BH8lazoiv-t56A2xnMIO).

-**Note:** The ```schema_seed/``` folder was created in Step 1 where we identified all CDs of the 141 complete genomes creating the schema.
+**Note:** The ```schema_seed/``` folder was created in Step 1 where we identified all CDs of the 141 complete genomes creating the scheme.

 ## Step 8.3: Download the list of target genes

-This list already contains full path for each locus fasta file for ChewBBACA to fetch the target genes in the folder ```schema_seed/```.
+This list already contains the full path for each locus fasta file for ChewBBACA to fetch the target genes in the folder ```schema_seed/```.

 The list of cgMLST target genes can be obtained from the ```Analyze_genomes/gene_targets.txt```folder.